bloominstituteoftechnology/front-end-project-week/README.md

+## This is a project by Alec Jordan, to view click HERE[https://adoring-archimedes-17c12a.netlify.com/]

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>